hugovangalen/C64_Font8x8/README.md

 - [Tiny4kOLED](https://github.com/datacute/Tiny4kOLED)
 - [ACROBOTIC_SSD1306](https://github.com/vivchawda/arduino/tree/master/libraries/ACROBOTIC_SSD1306)

+Note that this definition do not include the "graphic" characters, only the alphabetical characters, digits and (some) symbols.
+I considered the other characters unnecessary bloatware as I did not intend on using those.

 I am sure that the files can be easily adapted to the OLED library that you are using.
 If you succeeded, drop me a line so I can add it to this repository.

 ## Usage